 Linda Sarsour has gone on to say that ‘Sharia law is reasonable and once u read into the details it makes a lot of sense.’

 I’m sorry, what?

-Let’s just take a look at some of the punishments (WARNING: graphic imagery in link) under Sharia law, shall we?
+Let’s just take a look at some of the punishments (WARNING: graphic imagery in link) under Sharia law.

 ‘Oh, well you see, we had proof that he was a thief so we were right in chopping his hand off.’

 Sorry Linda, but you can’t just pick and choose which parts of Sharia law you want to endorse.